emissary-ingress/emissary/reference/tls/cleartext-redirection.md

     action: Redirect
 ```

-**Note:** The default behavior when Ambassador is terminating TLS is to redirect cleartext for all `Host`s
+**Note:** Ambassador defaults to redirecting cleartext to HTTPS for all `Host`s.

 ## For Ambassador 0.86.1 and below

-In Amabassador 0.86.1 and below, TLS behavior was configured with the `TLSContext`.
+In Ambassador 0.86.1 and below, TLS behavior was configured with the `TLSContext`.
 This included cleartext redirection.

-The follow reference is **deprecated** and for people using old versions of Ambassador.

-[Upgrade to the latest verion](/user-guide/upgrade-to-edge-stack/) of Ambassador to use the `Host` resource to manage this.
+The follow reference is **deprecated**.
+For those using old versions of Ambassador, [upgrade to the latest verion](/user-guide/upgrade-to-edge-stack/) of Ambassador to use the `Host` resource to manage TLS termination.

 ### Port-based Redirection